Christian-Me/homie-firmware/readme.md

 - write your own code using c and not a limited scripting interpreter
 - OTA via MQTT upload thanks to the homie-ESP8266 library (you can use DHCP for your devices)
 - crash detection (to be improved) to enable OTA even when your code causes an exception resulting in a boot loop
 - logging to console and syslog.
-Console logging can switch log level and extra info by key press.
+Console logging can switch log level (1..8) and extra info (i,m) by key press.

 ## get started.